The Liver Birds

 The Liver Birds is a British sitcom, set in Liverpool, North West England, which aired on BBC1 from April 1969 to January 1979, and again in 1996.
 The show was created by Carla Lane and Myra Taylor.
 The two Liverpudlian housewives had met at a local writers club and decided to pool their talents.
-Having been invited to London by Michael Mills, the BBC's then Head of Comedy, and asked to write about two women sharing a flat, Mills brought in sitcom expert Sydney Lotterby to work with the writing team.
+They were invited to London by Michael Mills, the BBC's then Head of Comedy, and asked to write about two women sharing a flat; Mills brought in sitcom expert Sydney Lotterby to work with the writing team.

 Lotterby had previously worked with Eric Sykes and Sheila Hancock, and on The Likely Lads.
-For the Liver Birds, Carla Lane wrote most of the episodes, Taylor co-writing only the first two series.
+For The Liver Birds, Lane wrote most of the episodes, Taylor co-writing only the first two series.
 The pilot was shown on 14 April 1969 as an episode of Comedy Playhouse, the BBC's breeding ground for sitcoms at the time.

 Premise

 The series charted the ups and downs of two "dolly birds" sharing a flat on Liverpool's Huskisson Street, concentrating on the two young single women's dealings with boyfriends, work, parents and each other.
 Dressed in the best 1970s fashions, they looked for romance in a loose female equivalent of The Likely Lads.